 Questions would cover (i) Probability and Sampling, (ii) Linear Models and Economic Statistics, (iii) Statistical Inference: Estimation, Testing of hypothesis and Non-parametric Test, (iv) Stochastic Processes, (v) Multivariate analysis, (vi) Econometrics and time series, (vii) Statistical computing; and (viii) Data Science, Artificial Intelligence and Machine Learning Techniques.

 Candidates will have ample options to answer the mandatory number of questions from a minimum of three out of the eight groups mentioned above.
-Here is the detailed syllabus for RBI Grade B Syllabus for DSIM.
+Here is the detailed syllabus for the RBI Grade B Syllabus for DSIM.

 Paper 2 |